 When planning a chicken coop, it has to be high enough to provide roosting perches for the chicken to rest and sleep at night.
 To prevent them to fall off, your perches should be 5 cm in width and rounded edges to provide a natural grip for the chickens.

 If you want your hens to lay eggs, place their nesting boxes in a dark and secluded side of the coop.
-It should be placed a few cms above the floor and not as high as the lowest roosting perch.
-To prevent them from fighting for a nesting place, prepare to accommodate 4 chicks to a nesting box.
+It should be placed a few cm above the floor and not as high as the lowest roosting perch.
+To prevent them from fighting for a nesting place, prepare to accommodate 4 chicks in a nesting box.
 Certain breeds do not lay eggs every day, only when they are laying eggs will they nest there.

 Coop Interior Space

-Again, you must provide for space for a drinker and a feeder and extra room for them to entertain themselves like a swing for killing away their boredom.
+Again, you must provide space for a drinker and a feeder and extra room for them to entertain themselves like a swing for killing away their boredom.